 "I didn’t hesitate to sign up with Josh.
 He has covered the needs of a runner looking to improve their performance.
 I really believe in the strength exercise component."

-Many 5K runners fall into one of these traps:
+Because of this, many 5K runners fall into one (or more!) of these traps:

 1) The "Random" Runner: You piece together workouts from Instagram and YouTube.
 Some weeks are great, others aren't.
 But without structure, your 5K time stays stuck.